Michael Andäng – Biophysics of stem cell and tissue growth

 - target the proliferative and metastatic capacity in cancer stem cells.

-We work with an experimental systems biology approach reaching from pharmacology, small molecule screens and genetic validations in stem cells, cancer stem cells and mouse and zebrafish models, extending to genomics (RNAseq) and a range of biophysical methods.
+We work with an experimental systems biology approach using methods ranging from pharmacology, small molecule screens and genetic validations in stem cells, cancer stem cells, organoids and mouse models, extending to genomics (RNAseq) and biophysical methods.
+We furthermore explore oscillatory behaviors in biological systems, in particular ion oscillations, the cell intrinsic molecular clock and the cell cycle.
+For such studies we employ a variety of techniques such as live microscopic imaging.